The legal bits

 5. a parent of that person has at any time during that person’s lifetime: had his or her usual place of residence in the parish for at least 6 months; or habitually attended public worship in the parish for at least 6 months;

 6. a parent or Grandparent of that person was married in the parish.

 Evidence in the form of a statuary declaration will need to be produced before the wedding can be booked.
 (A form is available from the Rector)

 Marriage by licence

 Marriage by licence is for those who cannot fulfil the above requirements or who are foreign nationals.
-Please ask the Rector if you think you may need to be married by licence.
+Please ask the Minister if you think you may need to be married by licence.

 If one or both of you has been divorced

 It is possible, under certain conditions to be married after divorce.
 The Minister will want to discuss with you how the previous marriage went wrong and the needs and concerns of any children from a previous marriage or relationship.
 If he agrees to marry you then you can be married by banns under the same qualifying conditions as above.
 He will need to see a certified copy of your Decree Absolute – a Decree Nisi is not acceptable.